mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="what_is_keto"></a>
 ## What is keto?

 Keto is a low-carb high-fat diet (LCHF) diet that switches your body into a fuel-burning state that consumes your body fat.
-Most of keto is counter-intuitive, flying against common folk wisdom that passes for "what everyone knows".
+Most of keto is counter-intuitive, flying against common folk wisdom that passes for what everyone "knows".

-There's a lot for you to read out there, to gain a scientific underpinning of how and why keto works, even though all of it sounds wrong.
+There's a lot for you to read out there -- [sources below](#read) -- to gain a scientific underpinning of how and why keto works.
 You don't need to know any of it to get started, but you'll have plenty of time as you see the weight falling off :-)

 <a name="what_you_provide"></a>
 ## What must you bring to this?